silusmusic/website/all_posts.md

 ---
 layout: allposts
-title: All Albums
+title: 'All Posts and Albums'
-landing-title: 'All Albums'
+landing-title: 'All posts & Albums'
 nav-menu: true
-description: null
+description: 'All about publicated songs and works..'
-image: null
+image: assets/images/echoesTop.jpg
-author: null
+author: 'Silus Wild'
-show_tile: false
+show_tile: true
 ---

-<h1>All Albums</h1>
+<h1>All Posts and Albums</h1>